ramin0011/RedisSharp/README.md

 # RedisSharp
-RedisSharp is C# library to use redis database not only for as a cach database so all data TTL is set to -1 unless you use stackexchange APIs itself (which is possible)
+RedisSharp is C# library to use redis database not only for as a cach database so all data TTL is set to -1 unless you use stackexchange APIs itself (which is possible from RedisSharp)

 benefits:
 1. access the same benefits from stackexchange or stackexchange.extentions